- Image Galleries

 I discovered Horizon West Regional Park late in 2021, after moving to southwest Orange County.
 I thought it a stroke of luck to find a hiking destination 15 minutes from home — I hadn’t had that luxury since I lived at the foot of the Montana Rockies!

 Horizon West Regional Park, at 215 acres, is much larger than the nature preserve at the Hills of Minneola.
 Eventually, much of that acreage will be converted to sports fields, playgrounds, etc. But, according to the park website, those projects are still in the conceptual stage until more funding becomes available.
-The 2019 master plan concept can be viewed by visiting the park website.
+The 2019 master plan concept can be viewed by visiting this website.

 In the meantime, a graveled parking area has been created along Hamlin Groves Parkway, and the county occasionally mows the several miles of trails which extend south from the parking area to Lake Hartley and several smaller ponds.
 The trails have also been cleared of fallen trees.
 Despite that, I’ve found it necessary to wear hiking shoes on these trails.
 Large streches of the trails are eroded and have loose deep sand.
 In other places, stubborn vines criss-cross the grassy trails, and can trip unwary hikers.